LinkWellNodes/Documentation/blog/How-To-Find-A-Chainlink-Oracle/index.md

 1. **Node Operator Websites:** Visiting the websites of various Chainlink oracles can offer a comprehensive view of their services offerings and expertise.
 A quick Google search for “**Chainlink oracle job ids**” may yield several results.

 > LinkWell Nodes offers bespoke blockchain oracle services on all major EVM mainnet and testnet blockchains.
+>
 > To view a directory of our oracle addresses and job IDs, please feel free to view our [Chainlink data feeds documentation](https://docs.linkwellnodes.io/services/direct-request-jobs/Jobs-and-Pricing).

-[**Chainlink Oracle Addresses and Job IDs | LinkWell Nodes** *Chainlink oracle addresses and Job IDs to connect your smart contract to any API on the internet.
-Retrieve RWA prices…*docs.linkwellnodes.io](https://docs.linkwellnodes.io/services/direct-request-jobs/Jobs-and-Pricing)

-2.**Chainlink Discord server:** Engaging with the Chainlink community in Chainlink’s official [Discord server](https://discord.com/invite/chainlink) is another great option for finding a Chainlink node operator who can serve your Web3 data needs.
+2. **Chainlink Discord server:** Engaging with the Chainlink community in Chainlink’s official [Discord server](https://discord.com/invite/chainlink) is another great option for finding a Chainlink node operator who can serve your Web3 data needs.

-3.**Social Media:** Many Chainlink oracles are active on social media channels such as [X](https://twitter.com/LinkWell_Nodes), [LinkedIn](https://www.linkedin.com/company/80269483/), and [Discord](https://discord.com/invite/Xs6SjqVPUA).
+3. **Social Media:** Many Chainlink oracles are active on social media channels such as [X](https://twitter.com/LinkWell_Nodes), [LinkedIn](https://www.linkedin.com/company/80269483/), and [Discord](https://discord.com/invite/Xs6SjqVPUA).

-4.**Analytics Platforms:** Various independent websites such as LinkPool’s Dune Analytics or Dextrac’s Prism application offer detailed information on the performance of the Chainlink Network, each decentralized oracle network, various node operators, and more.
+4. **Analytics Platforms:** Various independent websites such as LinkPool’s Dune Analytics or Dextrac’s Prism application offer detailed information on the performance of the Chainlink Network, each decentralized oracle network, various node operators, and more.

 ## 5. What to Look For in a Chainlink Oracle